-Financial statements and Excel spreadsheets are valuable tools to gauge a company’s or deal’s financial metrics.
-Still, they often only tell half the story as they lack valuable contextual information.
+Financial statements and Excel spreadsheets are valuable tools for gauging a company’s or deal’s financial metrics.
+Still, they often only tell half the story because they lack valuable contextual information.

 Context can provide the critical details that help you understand the motive, strategy, and real-world insight into why certain decisions are made.
 To better understand the intricacies of the private equity industry, complementing your research with books and other resources like case studies is a must.
 You can learn only so much from performing technical analysis and financial modeling.